-Above: Gomez's live/work house is in a former jukebox repair shop that was built in the 1930's.
-In the open, all-white, main space, she uses color to define the living, dining, and work areas.
+Above: Gomez's home and studio are in a former jukebox repair shop built in the 1930s.
+In the open, all-white main space, she uses color to define the living, dining, and work areas.

-Above: By introducing a wall of windows, as well as skylights and internal glass partitions, Gomez was able to fill the house with daylight and greenery and her urban courtyard feels like an integral part of the main space.
-Her furnishings are a mix of her own designs with midcentury Scandinavian pieces.
+Above: By introducing a wall of windows, as well as skylights and internal glass partitions, Gomez filled the house with daylight and integrated her urban courtyard into the main space.
+Her furnishings are a mix of her own designs and midcentury Scandinavian pieces.

-Above: Defined by a yellow wall, the dining area sits outside the kitchen which is separated from the main space by a glass partition.
-Around her dining table, Gomez arranges an assortment of midcentury designer chairs: the Panton Chair by Verner Panton, the Series 7 Side Chair by Arne Jacobsen, and an Eames Molded Plastic Side Chair.
+Above: Defined by a yellow wall, the dining area sits outside the kitchen, which is sectioned off by a partial glass partition.
+The dining table is surrounded by an assortment of midcentury greatest hits: two Panton Chairs by Verner Panton, the Series 7 Side Chair by Arne Jacobsen, and the Eames Molded Plastic Side Chair.

-Above: A painted rectangle of mint green demarcates the living room area, while a light blue calls out Gomez's studio beyond.
+Above: A painted rectangle of mint green demarcates the living room, while a light blue patch calls out Gomez's studio beyond.

 Above: A closer look at the mint green that quietly defines the living area.
 The standing wood lamp is Gomez's La Baladeuse design.

 Above: Gomez painted her studio a light blue that crosses a corner and extends two-thirds of the way up the walls.